Vincent Tan: Cardiff City

 Despite going over budget during the summer, Mackay publicly stated his plans to boost his squad during the January transfer window, which upset Tan, who said that no money would be made available.
 Mackay said he would not resign following Tan's criticism, and was subsequently backed by Cardiff fans.
 Towards the end of December, Tan told Mackay to resign or be sacked.
 He managed two more games before being sacked.
 After his sacking, it was alleged that Mackay had sent texts of an anti-Chinese nature, which was defended by Dave Whelan, owner of his subsequent employers Wigan Athletic.
 Tan responded by calling both of them racists, and saying "I hope that stops at two racists in Wigan, not snowballing to 2,000 or 20,000 racists in Wigan."

 On 2 January 2014, former Manchester United striker Ole Gunnar Solskjær was hired as Mackay's replacement, but he was unable to save Cardiff from relegation.
 Solskjær left the club later that year and was replaced by Russell Slade.

 In October 2016, Tan hired Neil Warnock, at the time the oldest working coach in Britain, as manager.
-By 2018, Cardiff City was promoted to the Premier League once again.
+By 2018, Cardiff City had been promoted to the Premier League once again.
 In their one season back in the Premier League, they finished 18th and were relegated back to the Championship.